 You can install the patch feed for Windows and Linux from the Integrations page in the Setup tab.

-- When the Windows or Linux patch feed appears, click the required OS patch feed.
+When the Windows or Linux patch feed is displayed, click the required OS patch feed.

-- Name: Refers to the unique name for the patch feed integration.
+- Name: Unique name for the patch feed integration.

 - Upload Logo: You can browse to upload a logo of your organization.